 Figure 4.40: Monthly anomalies of 850 hPa V-component wind during March EN (left) and LN (right) conditions.
 Units are in meters per second.

 In the upper levels, a more distinct, ENSO-related bi-modal shift in upper level jet streams is indicated in composites (Figures 4.41.a and 4.41.b), with a southwardly displaced jet stream noted in EN March tornado outbreaks across southern Texas, southern New Mexico, and Mexico.
 The southward shift is consistent with southward displacement of monthly anomalies of 300 hPa scalar wind fields (Figure 4.43) particularly within areas of stronger positive wind anomalies across the eastern Pacific, Mexico, the Gulf of Mexico, and Florida.
 During LN conditions, 300 hPa wind maxima in composites are noted mainly across the southern Great Plains and also the northeastern U.S. Similar southward shifts in maxima of deep-layer vertical wind shear are noted in composites during EN March outbreaks (Figure 4.42).
-These shifts impact tornado activity indirectly through their influence on surface cyclone activity and low-level jets.
+These shifts impact tornado activity also indirectly through their influence on surface cyclone activity and low-level jets.

+Results from PCA of instability fields in March outbreaks indicate substantial shifts (Figure 4.44).
+During EN March outbreaks, areas of static instability are located across a large part of the U.S., including the Pacific Northwest, southwestern U.S. and Great Plains from the Gulf Coast to as far north as southeastern South Dakota.
+In contrast, instability is focused from the Lower Mississippi Valley northward to northern Indiana during LN March outbreaks.
+The widespread nature of static instability in some of the EN March outbreaks is not consistent with the decreased tornado activity observed during EN March across those areas (particularly north of the